 Established in 1887, McMaster University is a renowned public research university in Westdale, a suburban neighborhood of Hamilton, which lies not too far from the Canada-US border.
 Its other campuses are in downtown Hamilton, Burlington, Kitchener-Waterloo, and Niagara.

-More than 24,000 students go to McMaster, including approximately 4,000 international students.
+More than 27,000 students go to McMaster, approximately 15% of which are international students.

 McMaster has six academic disciplines: engineering, humanities, health sciences, social sciences, science, and business.
 Its Arts & Science program provides students with a highly interdisciplinary education and purposefully maintains a small cohort of just 60 first-year students.